-Your graduate will get a total kick out of this funny pillow imploring him or her to give mom a call.
+Your graduate will get a total kick out of this funny pillow imploring him to give mom a call.
 Designed and made in North Carolina, the pillows are top quality, hopefully increasing the chances the message will be heeded.

-Wherever your graduate is headed next, he or she might benefit from a little organizational help.
+Wherever your graduate is headed next, he might benefit from a little organizational help.
 With limited space in college dorm rooms and shared spaces, a shower caddy is a great way to keep the cleaning routine going without a hitch.

 I’ve been invited to a graduation ceremony/party, do I need to bring a gift?